 Meizu surprised the whole industry this week with their decidedly rebellious new phone lineup.
 Meizu 15 series goes against the biggest trends in the mobile industry right now. #mobilemagic

 Besides taking a different route than its competitors, what do the devices have to offer?

-Expect a Snapdragon 660 chip, 4GB of RAM with 64GB or 128GB of memory, a 3,000 mAh battery under the hood and a 20MP selfie camera with f/2.0 aperture.
+The phones will likely come with a Snapdragon 660 chip, 4GB of RAM with 64GB or 128GB of memory, a 3,000 mAh battery under the hood, and a 20MP selfie camera with f/2.0 aperture.